bigcommerce/catalyst/docs/environment-variables.md

 | Required | false |
 | CLI-configurable | true |

-This environment variable turns on and off the request logger that's built into the Catalyst API client.
+This environment variable turns the request logger built into the Catalyst API client on and off.

 When enabled, the client logger logs the following information: